megulus/battleship/README.md

 **Project Motivation**

-I'm trying to improve my fundamentals in data structures and in software engineering.
+I'm trying to improve my fundamentals in data structures and procedural decomposition.
 I thought that this problem represented some fun challenges in both areas.

 **Code Overview**